-The council has committed to re-housing families to meet their assessed housing need and the scheme will take into consideration large families and will seek to build large units where necessary.
+The council has committed to re-housing families to meet their assessed housing need and the scheme will take into consideration large families and will seek to build larger units where necessary.
 A larger property is one which is considered to have four bedrooms or more.

-In order to ensure that there is best long-term use of council properties, where there are older generations - such as grandparents in a family home - which creates a need for a larger property, in discussion with the household against the realities of what is possible it may be appropriate to offer more than one unit of accommodation.
+In order to ensure that there is best long-term use of council property, where there are older generations - such as grandparents in a family home - which creates a need for a larger property, in discussion with the household against the realities of what is possible it may be appropriate to offer more than one unit of accommodation.

 This would consider any caring responsibilities the household members may have.

-Where a need for large family homes (i.e. 4 bedrooms and larger) is created by adult children (over 21 years of age) living in the home, for whom the bedroom size criteria permit an additional bedroom, in discussion with the household, consideration will be given to offering a separate tenancy for the adult child(ren).
-This is subject to stock availability and would be one offer of accommodation only, anywhere in the borough for the new additional tenancies.
+Where a need for a large family home (i.e. 4 bedrooms or more) is created by adult children (over 21 years of age) living in the home, for whom the bedroom size criteria permit an additional bedroom, in discussion with the household, consideration will be given to offering a separate tenancy for the adult child(ren) .
+This is subject to stock availability and would be one offer of accommodation only, anywhere in the borough.
 An assessment would be undertaken to determine if the adult child is a qualifying and eligible person and can manage a tenancy.
 We would only consider children who were part of the original household and have no other home.
-The original tenant (applicant) and any household members remaining as part of the application will be offered a property of accommodation in the borough to meet their assessed need, this will not be into the new build properties as part of the scheme.
-The original tenant will be able to express preferences of area and accommodation choices as 1.3.

-Such additional tenancies, created over and above the replacement secure tenancy, will be issued in line with the Council's tenancy policy, and would not attract a home loss payment or reinstatement costs, although removal costs would be met.
+Such additional tenancies, created over and above the replacement secure tenancy, will be issued in line with the Council's tenancy policy, and would not attract a home loss payment or reinstatement costs, although removal costs would be met